Skip to Content

 Santa Cruz Harbor Sunset, Photo by Kristine Dworkin

 By day, the Santa Cruz Harbor teems with life.
 Fishing, whale watching, and eco-tour charters come and go.
-Beach goers enjoy the restaurants and retail shops between stretches of sunbathing, water play, and sandcastle construction.
+Beachgoers enjoy the restaurants and retail shops between sunbathing sessions, water play, and sandcastle construction.

 Nature caps all this great fun each night with a light show.
-Enjoy the explosion of orange and yellow hues over the Monterey Bay during a walk out to Walton Lighthouse.
-It’s not only one of the most beautiful things to do in Santa Cruz with kids, it’s a dog-friendly trek.
+Enjoy the explosion of orange and yellow hues over Monterey Bay during a walk out to Walton Lighthouse.
+It’s not only one of the most beautiful things to do in Santa Cruz with kids; it’s dog-friendly too

 Things to do with kids in Santa Cruz - Roaring Camp Railroads